TriticeaeToolbox/docker-r-python/README.md

 ## Using the Container

 By default, the container will not execute any commands or scripts on its own.
-To run scripts within the container, start a bash session within the container by running `docker exec -it jannink_analysis bash`
+To run scripts within the container, start a bash session within the container by running `docker exec -it jannink_analysis bash` and then manually execute the scripts in the `/home/analysis/scripts` directory.

 ## Stopping the Container